chutter/PhyloProcessR/README.md

 # PhyloCap prerequisites

-PhyloCap uses several R packages and other outside programs for certain functions.
+PhyloCap uses several R packages and other outside programs for certain functions, which will be installed all at once below using an anaconda environment file.

 1. R packages (R version 4.0.2 tested)
 - From CRAN: devtools, ape, stringr, data.table, seqinr, foreach, doparallel, rdrop2, biomartr